himeno-sun-lab/himeno-sun-lab.github.io/content/en/authors/Congyuchen/index.md

 ---
-# Draft
-draft: true

 # Display name
-title: Chao Li
+title: Yuchen Cong

 # Full name (for SEO)
-first_name: Chao
+first_name: Yuchen
-last_name: LI
+last_name: CONG

 # Username (this should match the folder name)
 authors:
-  - Lichao
+  - Congyuchen
 # Order in display
-weight: 15
+weight: 10

 # Is this the primary user of the site?
 superuser: false